cgascoig/ansible-aci-model/README.md

 See the `test-playbook.yml` for a full example of this.
 Use `ansible-playbook -i hosts test-playbook.yml` to execute it.

-### Abstracted roles
+### Abstracted constructs
-In order to simplify usage, abstracted roles for any commonly used ACI construct can be built on top of the aci_model module.
-Currently roles exist for the following:
+In order to simplify usage, abstracted constructs for any commonly used ACI construct can be built on top of the aci_model module.
+These constructs are built using action_plugins that are simply wrappers around aci_model.

+Currently example action_plugins exist for the following:
+- aci_application_profile
+- aci_bd
+- aci_contract
-- application_profile
+- aci_epg
-- epg
+- aci_filter
-- contract
+- aci_tenant
-- filter
+- aci_vrf

-An example of using these roles can be found in `sample-three-tier-web-app/meta/main.yml`.
-Use `ansible-playbook -i hosts test-role-playbook.yml` to execute it.
+An example of using these action_plugins can be found in `test-playbook.yml`.
+Use `ansible-playbook -i hosts test-playbook.yml` to execute it.